Paouky/paouky-docs/docs/technical/miscellaneous/contracts.md

 ### Atomic Swap

-This setup can work on Bitcoin, Ethereum and likely other chains.
-It relies on a time locked contract combined with a check for 2 public keys.
+This setup relies on a time locked contract combined with a check for 2 public keys.
 On Bitcoin this would be a 2-of-2 multisig, one public key being Alice's, the second being the hash of a preimage that Bob has to reveal.
 In this setup, we consider public key derivation `x*G` to be the hash function and by Bob revealing `x`, Alice can then produce an adequate signature proving she knows `x` (in addition to her own private key).

 Alice has grins and Bob has bitcoin.
 They would like to swap.
 We assume Bob created an output on the Bitcoin blockchain that allows spending either by